Swift Talk # 424

 }

 04:26 To add a page to the store, we'll need a text field to input a URL string.
 Just so we don't have to keep typing in a URL, we use our website's URL as a default value of the state property.
-That way, we only have to hit enter to add the page, while we build our app.
-We add the text field to the toolbar, and in an onSubmit action, we send the entered string to the store and we clear the text field:
+That way, we only have to press enter to add the page while we build our app.
+We add the text field to the toolbar, and in an onSubmit action, we send the entered string to the store, and we clear the text field:

 struct ContentView: View {